AbdLaswi/Material/Introduction_to_JavaScript.md

     36 ÷ 9 + 48 - 10 ÷ 2;  // ?
     ```

-2. Write an expression that represents the average grade of an exam, knowing that in a class of ten students, five of them got 24/30, 2 of them got 16/30 and the remaning ones got 29/30
+2. Write an expression that represents the average grade of an exam, knowing that in a class of ten students, five of them got 24/30, two of them got 16/30 and the remaning ones got 29/30

 3. Write an expression that represents the number of seconds in 30 days.